 According to the 2014 IHS Automotive Buyer Influence Study, 55 percent of new car buyers and 57 percent of used car buyers experienced frustration during the vehicle purchase process, largely due to the amount of time it took to complete the sales process.

-Tip: Implementing Digital Retailing tools on your website allows shoppers to jumpstart the buying process online.
+Tip: Implementing Digital Retailing tools on your website allows shoppers to jumpstart the buying process online and create automobile leads.
 When that online experience is integrated into your in-store process, the experience of buying a car is faster, efficient, and more relaxing.

 #2.
 Negotiating a purchase price can be worse than a root canal.